RedisGears/RedisGears/docs/docs/Quick_Start.md

     Get started with triggers and functions
 ---

 Make sure that you have [Redis Stack installed](/docs/getting-started/install-stack/) and running.
-Alternatively, you can create a [free Redis Cloud account](https://redis.com/try-free/).The triggers and functions preview is available in the fixed subscription plan for the Google Cloud Asia Pacific (Tokyo) and AWS Asia Pacific (Singapore) regions.
+Alternatively, you can create a [free Redis Cloud account](https://redis.com/try-free/).
+The triggers and functions preview is available in the fixed subscription plan for the Google Cloud Asia Pacific (Tokyo) and AWS Asia Pacific (Singapore) regions.

 ## Connect Redis Stack